Back to the index

 Known limitations

-- This is an early batch.
-More apps are being added, and grades may be revised as the rubric evolves; every change is versioned.
+• The index keeps growing, and grades may be revised as policies change or the rubric evolves; every change is versioned.